markbaaijens/rpmusicserver/README.md

 Note.
 If local DNS does not work, the hostname`rpms` must be replaced by the ip-address of that machine.
 See [Check your network if local DNS works](https://github.com/markbaaijens/rpmusicserver#check-your-network-if-local-dns-works) for details.

-### Build development machine with a separate hostname
+### Build a test machine with a separate hostname
 A regular install of rpms results in a Pi with hostname `rpms`, which is fine.
-As a developer, you want to develop and test on a different, second Pi, but having two machines within the network with the same hostname, results in errors.
+As a developer, you want to test your code on a different machine than the one in production, on a second Pi; but having two machines within the network with the same hostname, results in errors.

 You can opt for using `rpmsdev` as the hostname for that second Pi.
 This is done while burning the SD-card, as the first step in the installation process [Installation of RPMS on a Pi](https://github.com/markbaaijens/rpmusicserver#installation-of-rpms-on-a-pi)<br/>